Our Staff

 Additionally, John has published hundreds of poems in various journals in the US, Canada, UK, India, and Austria.
 He also has poetry forthcoming in journals based in The Netherlands and Australia.
 He recently published his first collection of poetry, entitled Salient Points and Sharp Angles (C.W.
 Books).

-At Complete Learning Academy, he tutors students in ACT and SAT English, reading, and essay test preparation.
+At Complete Learning Academy, he tutors students in ACT and SAT English, Reading, and Essay test preparation.
 Additionally, John has tutored students in Latin and Greek Etymology, English grammar, and general essay composition.
 He finds the small classes at CLA particularly rewarding, as student, tutor, and parents work collaboratively to construct lessons that best aid the student.

 Hong-Thao Nguyen